typicode/katon/README.md

 There's something repetitive that we do: open a terminal, start development server, ... and then start coding.

 Using Katon, you can totally forget about manually starting development servers each time.
-Instead, link them once to Katon and it will automatically start them for you and serve them locally on .dev domains.
+Instead, link them once and Katon will automatically start them for you and serve them locally on .dev domains.

 Katon runs on MacOs and works with __all__ your usual tools (Express, Grunt, Gulp, ...).